Bharathchandra788/DAA-LAB/README.md

 The practical helped in understanding the concept and its implementation.
 The results obtained were satisfactory and matched the expected outcome.
 Overall, the practical improved my understanding of the topic.

+                PRACTICAL 4

+                Summary:
+I successfully completed the practical by following the given procedure.
+I learned how to implement and analyze the algorithm.
+The results helped me understand the topic more clearly.

+Conclusion:
+The practical was completed successfully and the expected results were obtained.
+It improved my knowledge of the algorithm and its working.
+Overall, it was a useful learning experience.